 Market risk is the fluctuation of the value of investments.
 The greatest market risk is that involved in equities.
 Other market risks are the interest rate risk, foreign currency risk, and the value change risk of real estate objects.
-Interest rate risk can be realised as a price risk, and early repayment of capital as a reinvestment risk.
+Interest rate risk can be realised as a price risk, or as a reinvestment risk.

 Inflation risk is the decrease of the real value or return of assets.

 Credit risk is a danger of loss caused by the inability of the counterparty to honour its commitment.

 Liquidity risk is the realisation of cash flow at a different amount than expected.
 A risk is also constituted by investments that cannot be converted into cash at all or can only be converted at a major loss.
 In the management of liquidity, any guarantee engagements must also be taken into account.
 Liquidity disturbances in the banking system are also mirrored in Varma’s liquidity.

 The model risk is constituted by the risks involved in risk measurement.
 In measurement it is necessary to make assumptions and simplifications concerning calculation methods and calculation materials, which may deviate from reality.
 There may also be risks related to the valuation of investments, and some of the investments’ values are available with a delay.

 Investment risk management makes use of calculation assumptions and the regulations governing technical provisions and solvency, among other things.
 Solvency regulations will undergo renewal as of 1 January 2017, and at the same time the separate regulations on technical provisions will be removed.
 This change is not expected to have any major influence on Varma’s risk-bearing capacity.